 Before we suggest the best portable solar power generator in the market, we must first learn the basic function of a solar generator because it is important that you understand what it is and how it works before buying one.

 A solar-powered generator and a fuel-based generator is different from each other.
 Although they both convert raw energy into usable energy, the solar powered generator uses the power of the sun instead of using fuel.
+Be sure to check out the Generator swift mentioned here.

 The solar panel generator is composed of two main parts, the solar panel, and the portable power generator.
 The solar panels are the ones that convert the sunlight into electricity and they do this by using the sunlight free electrons from atoms which generate a flow of electricity.
 While the portable power generator contains the inverter which is responsible for converting the DC power to AC power.
 And a battery which stores the power that is captured by the panels and make sure that it keeps the unused power and save it for later use.
 Portable solar generators also have various power outlets that allow you to plug power tools, appliances, and other electrical cords to the generator.